NCAA apologizes to women's teams for weight room inequities - WTMJ

 While the difference between the men’s and women’s weight facility was clearly jarring, in the manual that the NCAA had sent to teams before the tournament they specifically had said that no weights would be available until after the second round of the tournament.

 This is the first time in the women’s tournament that every game is being played on neutral sites.
-In the past, campuses would host the opening rounds so teams would be able to schedule weight room times in those on-campus.
+In the past, campuses would host the opening rounds so teams would be able to schedule weight room times in those on-campus sites.

 Gavitt said that the NCAA will use this opportunity for better collaboration of men’s and women’s basketball.